simonmichael/hledger/hledger/doc/options.m4.md

 Most hledger commands accept arguments after the command name, which are often a [query](#queries), filtering the data in some way.

+## Argument expansion

+You can save a set of command line options/arguments in a file, one per line, and then reuse them by writing `@FILE` in a command line.
+(To prevent this expansion of `@`-arguments, precede them with a `--` argument.)

 ## Special characters

 Option and argument values which contain problematic characters